 Clinic: The clinic serves a large, culturally diverse population base.
-The facility is part of the newly constructed medical center and is staffed by two full-time family physicians, two general surgeons, one orthopedic surgeon one OB/Gyn, five ARNP’s, and one PA-C.The clinic staff conducts weekly visits to the Indian Health Clinic in Nespelem.
+The facility is part of the newly constructed medical center and is staffed by two full-time family physicians, one general surgeon, one orthopedic surgeon one OB/Gyn, four ARNP’s, and one PA-C.The clinic staff conducts weekly visits to the Indian Health Clinic in Nespelem.
 Visiting specialists offer regularly scheduled hours in the Coulee Family Medicine Clinic.
 The staff has received high praise from Rural/Underserved Opportunities Program students, as well as the Family Medicine Residents and ARNP students who are hosted by the clinic.
 The staff is enthusiastic about rural medical education and encourages students to pursue primary care, which offers the most variety and challenge.
 This site also precepts RUOP (Rural Underserved Opportunity Program), TRUST (Targeted Rural Underserved Track), and Family Medicine clerkship students.

 Hospital: The Coulee Medical Center is a 25-bed critical access hospital offering services in general medical & surgical care, OB (100 births per year), an emergency center, and a long term care unit.
 The hospital provides a variety of inpatient and outpatient services and is involved in several community outreach health programs.
 In 2010, Coulee Medical Center relocated into a new, state-of-the art $18.3 million facility that houses both the hospital and the Coulee Medical Clinic.
 In 2009 the hospital was recognized as one of the top 100 Most Wired Hospitals in the nation.
 The hospital's web site is www.cmccares.org.

 Nursing Home: Located in the Coulee Medical Center.